 In comments, in well-defined circumstances, self-links can be okay.
 Including a link to your own site in a Metafilter comment is okay provided that it has some relevance to the topic being discussed, and you clearly disclose your affiliation to the site or site-owner, and this type of comment is not your only form of site participation.
 Random off-topic insertions of self-links into other posts are discouraged and such links may be removed.
 Similarly, linking to your own content in AskMe answers is okay to do occasionally and with disclosure.
 People who seem to be self-linking continually, or seemingly with spammy intent may have their content removed and their account banned.

-The short policy is "please don't use them."
+Please don't.
+There's no length limit here, and it's better if people can see what they're clicking on.
 Mods will expand short URLs when they see them.
 There is a difference, however, between site-specific URL shorteners like youtu.be and nytim.es and link shortening sites such as is.gs and j.mp, where the former is okay if not preferred while the latter is something we'd prefer people avoid.
-People who use link shorteners as a way of sketchily hiding affiliate codes may risk having their account banned. (tags: linkslinkshortenersshortlink ) July 25, 2011 - permalink - back to questions
+People who use link shorteners as a way of sketchily hiding affiliate codes may risk having their account banned. (tags: linkslinkshortenersshortlinkmetafilteraskmetafilteraskme ) July 25, 2011 - permalink - back to questions

 What makes a good front page post to MetaFilter?